Jianghaowen/-imitating-Sina-micro-blog-personal-page/README.md

 ![picture](imagin/KRMU9HVIO[8K7SSG$W@~GCT.png)
 ![picture](imagin/4.png)
    And if you click some other button or link ,you will find you get into the real website.
-If you have some any question you can give me comment in github.Sincerely thank you.
+If you have some any question you can give me email to 534878350@qq.com.Sincerely thank you.